ImRafael3/Auvid/README.md

 Your project folder can be named anything you want.
 Inside this main folder, you must have the main script file and a subfolder named "resources".

-The structure must look exactly like this:

-Your_Main_Folder/
-    make_video.py
-    resources/
-        settings.txt
-        your_text.txt (any format, optional)
-        your.audio.mp3 (any format)
-        your_image.png (any format)
-        font.ttf

 ----------------------------------------------------------------------
 2. HOW TO PREPARE YOUR FILES
 ----------------------------------------------------------------------